 Case Study

-Q8 Aviation & 360 Jet Fuel SAF Book & Claim Registry Platform
+Q8 Aviation & 360 Jet Fuel Multi-tenant SAF Book & Claim registry platform

-Designing a platform for tracking, trading, and retiring SAF credits in a market where standards, regulations, and operating models were still taking shape.
+Designing a credible platform for tracking, trading, and retiring SAF credits in a market where standards, regulations, and operating models were still evolving — while laying the groundwork for a scalable multi-tenant registry business.

 4